Scion xD

 The Scion xD (also known as the Toyota Ist in Japan, and, as the Toyota Urban Cruiser in Europe and Latin America) is a subcompact hatchback that was marketed in the U.S. and Canada by Japanese manufacturer Toyota beginning with the 2008 model year, as a five-door subcompact hatchback — replacing the xA.
 The Scion xD and the second generation xB were first shown to the public on February 8, 2007 at the Chicago Auto Show.

-xD Sales began in mid-2007 in the USA and in 2011 for Canada and was discontinued in 2014 — reaching just over 100,000 total.
+xD Sales began in mid-2007 in the USA and in 2011 for Canada and ended in 2014 — reaching just over 100,000.